ku-milab/MGICNN/README.md

-# Multi-scale Gradual Itegration Convolutional Neural Network for False Positive Reduction in Pulmonary Nodule Detection
+# Multi-scale Gradual Integration CNN for False Positive Reduction in Pulmonary Nodule Detection

-This repository contains code to train and test MGI-CNN.
+This repository contains code to train and test MGI-CNN. (https://doi.org/10.1016/j.neunet.2019.03.003)

 ## Hardware and Software